-GERD (gastroesophageal reflux disease) can also cause colic.
-If you’re noticing extra gas or spit up as one of the colic symptoms in your baby, acid reflux or GERD may be the cause.
+GERD (gastroesophageal reflux disease) also causes colic in some cases.
+If you’re noticing extra gas or spit up as one of the symptoms in your baby, acid reflux or GERD may be the cause.

 Food Sensitivity and/or Allergies

 This cause also has a lot to do with your baby’s tummy.
-Some experts suggest that colic could be caused by an allergy to milk proteins found in formula.
+Some experts suggest that colic could be caused by a milk allergy connected to proteins found in formula.
 Similarly, it has also been suggested that certain foods in mom’s diet could cause colic in breastfed babies.
-While this cause is more rare than others, still consider if a food sensitivity could be causing gas and tummy pain in your baby.
+While this cause is rarer than others, still consider if food allergies or sensitivities could be causing gas and tummy pain in your baby.

 Colic usually presents itself in babies at least 3 weeks old and peaks around 6 weeks old.
-Colic does not last forever, typically subsiding around 3 to 4 months.
-However, some colic does last a bit longer, continuing past 6 months.
+It does not last forever, typically subsiding around 3 to 4 months.
+However, it can sometimes last a bit longer, continuing past 6 months.

-Look for the colic symptoms and the signs of colic to help determine if your baby has colic.
+Look for the symptoms of colic to help determine if your baby has it or not.
 However, there are a number of things that might present themselves similarly to colic, but aren’t, like: